 Where to stay in Stockholm

 Gamla Stan (or the Old Town) is Stockholm’s medieval heart, and it remains the epicentre of the inner city.
 Here you’ll find Parliament, the Royal Palace, Christmas markets, museums, colourful churches and narrow cobbled streets.
-The trouble is in deciding where to begin.
+The trouble is deciding where to begin.

 Gamla Stan is accessible from almost anywhere in central Stockholm, whether on foot across its bridges from either Norrmalm or Södermalm or via the metro station where both the green and red lines meet.
-On a sunny day, the best way there is by boat: the commuter ferry 82 nips between Gamla Stan and the islands of Skeppsholmen and Djurgården in just ten minutes.
+On a sunny day, the best way there is by boat: the commuter ferry 82 nips between Gamla Stan and the islands of Skeppsholmen and Djurgården in just 10 minutes.

 You’re spoilt for hotels here, from the decadence and antique charm of the Victory Hotel to a cosy cabin on board the Mälardrottningen yacht hotel, moored just a couple of minutes from the metro station.

 Gamla Stan is packed full of surprises and one of them is Naturbageriet Sattva on Stora Nygatan street, a small bakery that does vegan versions of Swedish goodies and has shelves full of herbal teas.

 Kornhamnstorg, a waterside square on the western side, brims with pubs.
 Engelen is a great choice for live jazz and blues, as is The Temple Bar for its cheap pints and indie playlists.

 Learn about Nobel Prize winners at Nobel Museum on Gamla Stan’s main square, Stortorget.
 While you’re there, take in the gorgeous old buildings that surround the square.
 This a great place to start any self-guided tour of the neighbourhood, if you don’t get held up browsing a market first.